Sage Cornbread · GF (one 10" round)

 Toss a 10” cast iron skillet into a cold oven, then preheat to 400°.
 Give it a 30 minute head start before you whip up the cornbread.
-This guarantees the skillet is perfectly hot on the bottom and sides, which make for the crispiest, crackling crust.
+This guarantees skillet is perfectly hot on the bottom and sides, which makes for the crispiest, crackling crust.

 In a medium bowl, combine the melted butter, honey, buttermilk, egg and yolks.
-Whisk until well combined, then add the dry ingredients.
-Stir with a flexible spatula until the batter looks uniform throughout.
+Whisk until well combined, then add the dry ingredients and stir with a flexible spatula until the batter looks uniform throughout.

 Pull the hot skillet from the oven, and use a pastry brush to generously coat the bottom and sides with oil.
 If you like, sprinkle a Tablespoon of grits over the bottom to add some bonus-crunch to the crust.
-Add the cornbread batter and use the spatula to spread it edge to edge.
+Pour in the cornbread batter, and use the back of a spatula to spread it edge to edge.

 Bake until the cornbread feels firm to the touch and the crust looks golden, about 25 minutes.
 If you plan to use the cornbread for stuffing, bake it an additional 10 minutes to help dry it out.

-Once baked, run a dull knife around the edge of the skillet to loosen, then invert onto a cutting board or plate.
+Once baked, run a dull knife around the edge of the skillet to loosen the cornbread, then invert onto a cutting board or plate.
 Enjoy with copious amounts of butter and molasses.

 Store leftover cornbread in an airtight container for two or three days at room temperature.
 To rewarm, wrap each slice in a damp paper towel and microwave for about 20 seconds.

-For Stuffing, the cornbread can be frozen up to six months in advance.
-Cool to room temperature and chuck it into a gallon sized zip top bag.
-Frozen cornbread has a crumbly texture, so I don’t like to eat it on its own, but it’s perfect for stuffing, and a huge time saver when it comes to Thanksgiving prep.
+If making cornbread for Stuffing., it can be frozen up to six months in advance.
+Cool the cornbread to room temperature, break it in half, and chuck it into a gallon sized zip top bag.
+Frozen cornbread has a crumbly texture, so I don’t like to eat it on its own, but that texture’s perfect for stuffing, and a huge time saver when it comes to Thanksgiving prep.